dalnk/chat-webui/README.md

 # chat-webui
 focusing on the LLaMA model but hopefully expanding to other models soon.
 Thank you to @geohot for making tinygrad and @ggerganov for llama.cpp

 Alpaca now runs on android! its slow but useable

+Ideally supporting Vicuña and StableLM